takenet/lime-go/README.md

 - **consumed**: The message was processed (read) by its destination.
 - **failed**: A problem occurred during the processing of the message.

-A single message can generate multiple notifications, one for each step on its path to the destination.
+A single message can **have multiple notifications**, one or more for each hop on its path to the destination.

-By convention, the **consumed** and **failed** notifications are considered final, so no other notification should be received by the sender after one of these.
+By convention, the **consumed** and **failed** notifications are considered final, so no other notification should be received by the message sender after one of these.

-In case of failed notifications, a **reason** value should be present in the notification.
+In case of failed notifications, a **reason** value should be present.

 For instance, a server (intermediate) should notify the sender if it is unable to determine the destination session of a message: